-Delivered in 30 minute instalments over four weeks from Friday 8 May, this production will be rehearsed, performed and broadcast all in the online space.
-The actors will have just one week per episode to read the script, learn their lines and rehearse, ready to broadcast on Friday of that week.
+Delivered in 30 minute instalments over four weeks in May 2020, this production was rehearsed, performed and broadcast all in the online space.
+The actors had just one week per episode to read the script, learn their lines and rehearse, ready to broadcast on Friday of that week.

 Chekhov's famous characters are reimagined with a Kiwi twist and congregate over Zoom.
 In a direct commentary of our world in lockdown, the characters are still searching for meaning in their lives while battling love, jealousy, dissatisfaction, dreams, hopes and plans - not to mention malfunctioning video calls!
 This drama all plays out in self-isolation and over virtual interactions with each other.

 This retelling of Chekhov’s classic The Seagull is created by a brilliant artistic team and stellar cast, all from their own bubbles.

 Watch all episodes for FREE on YouTube

 Wed 1 Dec 9:00 AM Rerelease (in perpetuity)